SWIFT to unveil new security plan after hackers' heists

-The Society for Worldwide Interbank Financial Telecommunication (SWIFT)’s chief executive, Gottfried Leibbrandt will tell a financial services conference in Brussels that SWIFT will launch a five-point plan later this week.
+The Society for Worldwide Interbank Financial Telecommunication (SWIFT)’s chief executive, Gottfried Leibbrandt, told a financial services conference in Brussels that SWIFT will launch a five-point plan later this week.

-The attack follows a similar but little noticed theft from Banco del Austro in Ecuador last year that netted thieves over $12 million and a previously undisclosed attack on Vietnam's Tien Phong Bank that was not successful.
+The attack follows a similar but little-noticed theft from Banco del Austro in Ecuador last year that netted thieves more than $12 million, and a previously undisclosed attack on Vietnam’s Tien Phong Bank that was not successful.

 The crimes have dented the banking industry’s faith in SWIFT, a Belgium-based co-operative owned by its users.

-The Bangladesh Bank hack was a “watershed event for the banking industry”, Leibbrandt will say.
+The Bangladesh Bank hack was a “watershed event for the banking industry”, Leibbrandt said.

 “There will be a before and an after Bangladesh.
 The Bangladesh fraud is not an isolated incident ... this is a big deal.
 And it gets to the heart of banking.”